Rosettea/Hilbish/docs/api/terminal.md

 </h4>

 Gets the dimensions of the terminal.
 Returns a table with `width` and `height`
-Note: this is not the size in relation to the dimensions of the display
+NOTE: The size refers to the amount of columns and rows of text that can fit in the terminal.
 #### Parameters
 This function has no parameters.
 </div>